 Conclusion

-As a consequence, this paper presented the research work of applying semantic web technologies into accessibility data management and accessibility modelling to construct the knowledge base for automatic accessible travel decision support and also tried to address grand challenges in the reach area of accessible map.
-Classification of user group based on mobility limitations were introduced.
-Three light weight ontologies were developed based on the study of user requirements.
-Data publishing and reasoning methods were introduced to publish accessibility data and inference rules.
-In AccessKB dataset, there were 2,577 railway station instances, 362 tube station instances, 10,629 restaurant instances and 6,586 place instances in the UK published and annotated with accessibility information.
-As a result, the research work of AccessKB would not only provide the knowledge base for the study of accessible travelling decision support, but also contribute to the research of accessibility data management and accessibility modeling for accessible map.
+This paper set as its goal the presentation of a research study applying semantic web technologies for accessibility data management and modelling to construct a knowledge base for automatic accessible travel decision support.
+It also aimed to address a grand challenge in the area of accessible map information.
+Classification of user groups based on mobility impairments affecting physical activity were introduced.
+Three lightweight ontologies were developed based on the study of user requirements.
+Data publishing and reasoning methods were proposed for the accessibility data and inference rules.
+The final version of the AccessKB dataset from across the UK was made up of 2,577 railway station instances, 362 tube station instances, 10,629 restaurant instances and 6,586 place instances published and annotated with accessibility information.
+As a result of the research work, AccessKB would not only provide an open and readily available knowledge base for the study of accessible travelling decision support, but also contribute to the research of accessibility data management and accessibility modelling for accessible map information.

 References